Step 1: Clarify the policy questions

 You may have wondered that you should begin immediately with the main body.
 This has the simple reason that you are usually much easier to write the introduction, if you know what comes after it.

-The introduction introduces you to the topic, establishes the "tonality" (that is, determines in which tone you formulate from then on) and makes the reader weighed.
+With the introduction, you lead to the topic, establish the “tonality” (thus determine the tone in which you formulate from now on) and make yourself comfortable with the reader.
 However, this only applies to longer contributions.
-The rule of thumb is: The shorter an article, the sooner you should get straight to the point.
+The rule of thumb applies: the shorter an article, the sooner you should "get down to business".

 Step 6: Formulate the conclusion